 A bit about my journey

 So, in a nutshell, I’ve lived with autism all my life and am now the mother of four children on the autism spectrum, the eldest born in 1991 and the youngest in 2007.
 In the year 2000 I qualified as a hypnotherapist and went on to gain a post-graduate diploma in psychotherapy, using both qualifications to run a private practice, where for many years I helped hundreds of families and specialised in those who were living with autism.
+You can find out more about my qualifications here.

 In 2010 I founded a charity called Autism All Stars which promotes acceptance and inclusion for everyone on the spectrum, with an emphasis on celebrating people’s differences and enjoying the quirkiness that comes from seeing the world through autistic eyes.